 Paul Michaud, Esq., Executive Director & Founder

-Paul is the founder and President of the Renewable Energy and Efficiency Business Association, Inc. (REEBA).
-He is an accomplished energy and utility attorney with the Hartford office of Murtha Cullina LLP. focusing on renewable energy transactional and regulatory matters.
-Prior to joining Murtha Cullina, Paul served as Managing Counsel and Director of Regulatory Policy for the Connecticut Clean Energy Fund (CCEF).
-For Paul’s full bio
+Paul is the founder and President of the Renewable Energy and Energy Efficiency Business Association, Inc. (REEBA).
+He is an accomplished energy and utility attorney focusing on renewable and clean energy technology and regulatory policy.
+Previously, Paul was the Chair of Murtha Cullina’s Renewable Energy Practice Group.
+He also served as Managing Counsel and Director of Regulatory Policy for the Connecticut Clean Energy Fund (CCEF), where he managed CCEF’s legal and regulatory group.

 Kathryn Dube, Director of Operations & Membership

-Kathryn has recently joined REEBA as Director of Operations and Membership.
+Kathryn joined REEBA as Director of Operations and Membership in 2016.
 Kathryn is responsible for the day-to-day operations of the group including, finance, membership, strategic partnerships and events.

 Board of Directors:

 Jim Daylor is an Account Executive with Ameresco focused on helping clients with their energy efficiency and renewable energy projects across Connecticut and Southern New England.
 With over 15 years of experience building partnerships with owners of real estate, Jim delivers a broad range of comprehensive energy solutions that produce measurable benefits to the owner, their business, the community and the environment.
 Often these solutions are rooted in performance contracting and allow an owner to leverage their own energy equity to self-fund capital improvements.

 Certified Consulting Meterologist/Vice President, GZA Environmental, Inc.